Updated for 2019.

 Unlike other ad platforms such as Google Adwords or Facebook, there aren’t any major controls for optimising your ads within the campaign settings of Apple Search ads.
 In fact, the only reason to return to the campaign settings tab is to adjust spend or change the campaign name.

-Within your campaign, your ad groups should be structured in the same way as the example below:
+Within your campaign, we recommend structuring your adgroups as per the example below:

-If your app is for iPhone and iPad, you should have six ad groups; one for each device and match type.
-If your app is only for one device, you should have only three ad groups.
+If your app is on iPhone and iPad, you should have six ad groups; one for each device and match type.
+If your app is only for one device, you will have three ad groups.

 Keyword Match Types